PMSchulze/NLP-benchmarking/README.md

 ### Language Modeling: Penn Tree Bank (PTB)

-- For LM one should use PTM, as the models are pre-trained on Wikipedia data (so downstream task should not be on Wikipedia); see https://arxiv.org/abs/2005.14165, section 3.1.1
+- For LM one should use PTB, as the models are already pre-trained on Wikipedia data (so downstream task should not be on Wikipedia); see https://arxiv.org/abs/2005.14165, section 3.1.1
 - Unfortunately, Penn Treebank (PTB) is not publicly available
 - There exists, however, a public sample of PTB: https://github.com/nlp-compromise/penn-treebank
 - We use this sample, extracting only the sentences from the json file and applying a manual train/test split